-By direction of the Thirty-fifth Annual Encomponent of the Commandery-in-Chief, Sons of Veterans, U. S. A., held at Kansas City, Mo., August 20-21, 1916, I have the honor to transmit the following resolution, unanimously adopted, with request that the same be promulgated in due form, viz:
+By direction of the Thirty-fifth Annual Encampment of the Commandery-in-Chief, Sons of Voteraus, U. S. A., held an Kansas City, Mo., August 20-31, 1916, I have the honor to transmit the following resolution, unanimously adopted, with request that the same be promulgated in due form, viz: